 There has been a lot of confusion around NIST compliance, now mandatory for federal contractors.
-This brief overview should provide you with the information to understand what is required and why you should be complying.
+This brief overview should provide you with the information to understand what is required and why you should be complying (including the need to get ready for CMMC!)

 What are the NIST Requirements?